melwey/sgdbe2swat/README.md

 The organic carbon (OC) content of the topsoil can be approximated using PTR21's result OC_TOP.
 The possible values Very low, Low, Medium and High are transformed into 0.1, 1.5, 4 and 10 % soil weight respectively.
-PTR 21 has been revised by @Jones2005.
+PTR 21 has been revised [^Jones2005].
 In the revised version, there are 6 classes of OC_TOP, allowing to better estimate soil organic carbon content of organic soils.
 However the output of the revised PTR is only available as a raster file, because it uses CLC99 as land use input and